ska-telescope/ska-itf-te/resources/ansible-playbooks/README.md

 ### group_vars

 This directory contains the variables applicable to all roles.
+The `all.yml` file contains default values for these variables.
+The directories in this folder contain team-specific configuration.

 ### inventory

 This directory contains the hosts inventory on which playbooks are executed.

 ### roles

+#### kubectl_setup

+This role configures the host for access to a kubernetes cluster.
+Currently it does the following:

+1. Sets the KUBECONFIG environment variable to the kubeconfig stored in the team's shared config directory.
+1. Adds kubectl aliases and autocompletion.

 #### ssh_keys